It’s like the kiss of death. When your spouse says, “I love you, but I’m not in love with you.” Is it time to panic when you hear that? It may be.

-I’m not trying to instill fear in you, but we talk about reality, and how you can really face life as it is.
+I’m not trying to instill fear in you, but we talk about reality and how you can face life as it is.
 If you want to get where you need to go, you must accept where you’re starting from.

 But what about this: My spouse said, “I love you, but I’m not in love with you.”
 What does that mean?

 Why Do People Say This?

 For some people, and these are relatively rare, these are people who have finally decided, “I don’t want any relationship.
 I want to be alone.”